Drone29/cpp-argparser/readme.md

     parser.addArgument<std::string>("-p", {"[str_value]"}, test)
           .help("string arbitrary argument with arbitrary value and function test");

+A parsing function is called every time an argument is found in the command line, and its result is applied to the underlying argument's variable

+The parsing function `must` be specified for an argument in the following cases:

+* The argument is `not of arithmetic or string` type
+* The argument has `more than 1 parameter`
+* The argument `has arbitrary parameters`

+Here are some constraints for parsing functions:

-A parsing function should return argument's type and take as many `string parameters` (const char*) as there are `parameters` specified for argument
+* A parsing function must return a value of argument's type and take as many `string parameters` (const char*) as there are `parameters` specified for argument
+* Parsing function `cannot be void`

-Parsing functions can also have `side parameters`.
+* Parsing function can also have `side parameters`.
 They need to be placed `before string parameters` in a function declaration, and corresponding values should be specified in a tuple in addArgument method:

     // Function not valid, side parameters must be placed before string int func(const char* a, int i){...}